 There's no point having the nicest car if you're not going to put the right fuel in it.

 Ronaldo, unsurprisingly, takes his diet very seriously.
 "A good workout must be combined with a good diet," he states.
 "I eat a high protein diet, with lots of wholegrain carbs, fruit and vegetables, and avoid sugary foods."

 He particularly likes fish – particularly swordfish, sea bass and sea bream – and his favourite dish is bacalhau a braz, which is a mixture of cod, onions, thinly sliced potatoes and scrambled eggs.
 He also eats plenty of fruits and lean proteins.
 At restaurants, Ronaldo says he often orders steak and a salad, and never anything frozen - everything he eats is fresh.

 "Eat regularly," Ronaldo continues.
 "If you train regularly it’s important to keep energy levels high to fuel your body for better performance.
 I sometimes eat up to six smaller meals a day to make sure I have enough energy to perform each session at top level."

-Hydration is vital, too - "drinking water is so important," Ronaldo affirms - but one of the sacrifices he makes to keep his body in top condition is avoiding alcohol.
+Hydration is vital, too - "drinking water is so important," Ronaldo affirms - but one of the sacrifices he makes to keep his body in top condition is avoiding alcohol and carbonated drinks.

 Healthy living is not something that Ronaldo dedicates a few hours to each day - it's a way of life he adheres to at all times.